 - 2.3 Personnel Files.
 Employees may examine their personnel files upon request.
 Any item placed in an employee's personnel file shall be dated, accurate, and related to employment.
 The employee shall have the right to add a written rebuttal statement to any material in their personnel file. - 2.4 Job Posting.
-Open positions will be posted for at least fourteen (14) calendar days. - 2.4.1 Job postings will define specific required qualifications for each bargaining unit position advertised.
-All job announcements for positions covered by this Agreement will specify that the position is represented by PROTEC17. - 2.5 Changes in Policies or Job Descriptions.
+Open positions will be posted for at least seven (7) calendar days.
+Bargaining unit employees will be notified when an open position is posted by placement of the posting on the intranet. - 2.4.1 Job postings will define specific required qualifications for each bargaining unit position advertised.
+All job announcements for positions covered by this Agreement will specify that the position is represented by PROTEC17. - 2.4.2 Bargaining unit employees who apply for and meet an open position's qualifications in the Employer's discretion shall be offered a first round interview. - 2.5 Changes in Policies or Job Descriptions.
 When the Employer changes existing policies, procedures, or job descriptions, or implements a new policy, procedure, or job description it will provide notice and a copy of the policy or procedure to the Union. - 2.6 Public Records Request.
 When documents in an individual employee's personnel, payroll, supervisor, training, safety, or medical file, or an employee's written or electronic communications are the subject of a public records request, the Agency will provide the employee notice of the request in advance of the intended release date in accordance with RCW 42.56.250(12).
-If the Agency receives a public records request for personal information for the entire membership of the Union working for the Agency, the Agency shall notify the Union as soon as possible and prior to the release of the information. - 2.7 Travel.
+If the Agency receives a public records request for personal information for the entire membership of the Union working for the Agency, the Agency shall notify the Union as soon as possible and prior to the release of the information. - 2.7- Travel.
 The Employer will offer annual regional ORCA passes to each Employee .
 If the cost increases unexpectedly in a significant way, the Employer reserves the right to reopen this Article 2.7. - 2.7.1 Mileage and parking costs incurred during the course of the workday will be reimbursed by the Employer in accordance with the Employer's policies.
 Eligible mileage will be reimbursed at the IRS mileage reimbursement rate. - 2.8 Striking and Lockouts.
 The Employer and the Union recognize that the public interest requires the efficient and uninterrupted performance of Employer services.
 The Union and employees covered by this Agreement shall not go on strike during the term of this Agreement.
 During the term of this Agreement, nothing permits or grants the Employer the right to lock out its employees. - 2.9 Management Rights.
 The Union recognizes the Employer has a legitimate need to operate and manage its affairs in all respects in accordance with its lawful mandate, and the powers and authority which the Employer has not specifically abridged, delegated, or modified by this Agreement are retained by the Employer.
 These include the right to establish the qualifications for employment; to direct and manage employees; to determine the Employer's standards of service offered to the public; to hire, promote, transfer, assign, reassign, and retain employees; to introduce and use new or improved methods, equipment or facilities; to discipline, discharge, and lay off employees in accordance with this Agreement; to determine the methods, means, and number of personnel by which the Employer operates; to adopt and enforce work rules provided they do not conflict with this Agreement; and to take action in the event of an emergency declared by the state, federal or other local government.